49th Quartermaster Group: Shoulder Sleeve Insignia

 Description: On a buff rectangle with rounded corners 2 in in width and 3 in in height overall with a 1+1/8 in black border, a black vertical stripe charged with a light blue flash superimposed by a black annulet counterchanged.

 Symbolism: Buff and light blue are the colors traditionally used by the Quartermaster Corps.
 Black denotes solidity and refers to petroleum; the light blue flash represents speed and quick response.
 The vertical stripe symbolizes the flow of fuel and water, while the annulet, suggesting a wheel (as on the Quartermaster insignia of branch), highlights the constant movement of supplies and materiel.

 Background: The shoulder sleeve insignia (unit patch) was approved on 22 June 1998.

-Distinctive Unit Insignia
+Distinctive unit insignia

 Description: A gold color metal and enamel device 1+1/8 in in height overall, consisting of a gold disc bearing a black chevron potente and counterpotente charged with five gold annulets, the center one enfiled by a sword counterchanged with red grip, all within a red semi-circular scroll above inscribed "FUELING THE FORCE" in gold, and green laurel sprigs at bottom.

 Symbolism: Buff (gold) is traditionally associated with the Quartermaster Corps.
 The chevron denotes strength, the potente edges suggest the wards of a key, thereby suggesting the Quartermaster Corps.
 Black denotes dependability while alluding to fuel and the unit's motto.
 The sword implies readiness.
 The annulets recall the Meritorious Unit Commendation and four campaign credits awarded for service in World War II.
 The laurel stands for honor.

 Background: The distinctive unit insignia was approved on 29 April 1993.